 The Jesuit Way

 Students often ask what Jesuit means.
-The Jesuits are an order of priests within the Catholic religion who were founded by St. Ignatius Loyola over 450 years ago.
+The Jesuits are an order of priests within the Catholic religion who were founded by St. Ignatius Loyola 500 years ago.
 They have deep roots in education.

 The chief characteristics of a Jesuit education include:

 - The concept of the Magis, or a restless pursuit of excellence grounded in gratitude

 - Cura Personalis, individual attention to students and respect for the uniqueness of each member of the University community

 - Eloquentia Perfecta, a good person speaking and writing well

 - Service of faith and the promotion of justice

 In our 2018 student satisfaction survey, a top area of satisfaction reported was "This institution shows concern for students as individuals."